rocky/p5-B-DeparseTree/doc/notes.md

 so that in a template you get a sense of what's going on, and then just fill in the values.
 And that's a good solution here.

-[Show how we can simply using format specifiers]

-Currently `B::Deparse` embeds control characters into the string `\cS`, `\cK`, and so on.

-I have not found a situation where you can break things by adding these characters inside a valid Perl program, but it still seems brittle.

-Separating formatting the string is also helful to understanding how a node got its way, and paves the way for more complex formatting descisions.

 # Swapping out Node and Syntax tree for String-oriented routines.

-The focus of code right now has been for handling this new feature.
-However I believe it would be a good replacement for `B::Deparse` because of its modularity, and ease with which you can see what's going on.
+The focus of code right now has been for handling this new fragment deparsing feature.
+However I believe `B::DeparseTree` would be a good replacement for `B::Deparse` because of its modularity, and ease with which you can see what's going on.
 The template specifiers assists separation in traversing code from building string.

-Although we produce a full program right now, we can speed thing up by not storing the additional tree information.
-For that you would use the OO aspect and replace SyntaxTree and Node with suitable stripped down replacements.